Clinical psychology: Psychiatry

 Fluoxetine hydrochloride, branded by Lilly as Prozac, is an antidepressant drug prescribed by physicians, psychiatrists, and some nurses.

 Although clinical psychologists and psychiatrists can be said to share a same fundamental aim—the alleviation of mental distress—their training, outlook, and methodologies are often quite different.
 Perhaps the most significant difference is that psychiatrists are licensed physicians.
 As such, psychiatrists often use the medical model to assess psychological problems (i.e., those they treat are seen as patients with an illness) and can use psychotropic medications as a method of addressing the illness—although some also employ psychotherapy as well.
 Psychiatrists are able to conduct physical examinations, order and interpret laboratory tests and EEGs, and may order brain imaging studies such as computed tomography (CT or CAT), MRI, and PET scanning.
 Conversely, clinical psychologists conduct specialist assessment and psychometric testing.
 Such assessments and tests would not normally only be administered and interpreted by psychologists due to their advanced training in psychometric assessment.
 Standard clinical psychologists also usually possess more advanced training and specialist knowledge in psychosocial development and psychological therapies.

 Clinical psychologists generally do not prescribe medication, although there is a movement for psychologists to have prescribing privileges.
 These medical privileges require additional training and education.
-To date, medical psychologists (prescribing psychologists) may prescribe psychotropic medications in Colorado, Guam, Iowa, Idaho, Illinois, New Mexico, Louisiana, the Public Health Service, the Indian Health Service, and the United States Military.
+To date, medical psychologists (prescribing psychologists) may prescribe psychotropic medications in Guam, Iowa, Idaho, Illinois, New Mexico, Louisiana, Colorado, Utah, Vermont, the Public Health Service, the Indian Health Service, and the United States Military.
 In contrast, psychiatrists are legally authorized to prescribe psychotropic medications in all states of the U.S. and in all provinces of Canada.
 However, psychiatrists are not usually involved in psychometric assessment.

 In education, clinical psychologists attend a graduate institution and have a Doctor of Philosophy (Ph.D.) or a Doctor of Psychology (Psy.D.) degree, usually following both an undergraduate and master's degree in Psychology or a related discipline.
 Conversely, psychiatrists complete their studies at a medical school and hold a medical degree (M.D.), Bachelor of Medicine, Bachelor of Surgery (with additional post-graduate training), or an osteopathic degree and the (D.O.) which is only available in the United States.

 Due to their scientist-practitioner model of training, clinical psychologists have more advanced research knowledge and skills, including advanced training in statistics, compared with standard psychiatric training.